aws/aws-toolkit-azure-devops/README.md

 The AWS Tools for VSTS is available from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=AmazonWebServices.aws-vsts-tools).

-This is an open source project because we want you to be involved.
-We love issues, feature requests, code reviews, pull requests or any positive contribution.
-Please see the the [CONTRIBUTING](CONTRIBUTING.md) guide for how to help, including how to build your own extension.

 **Note for Team Foundation Server 2015 Users:** Team Foundation Server 2015 users should download the extension from [here](https://sdk-for-net.amazonwebservices.com/latest/amazonwebservices.aws-vsts-tools-tfs2015.vsix).
 This temporary version contains the same tasks as the version in the marketplace but removes the support for extra fields in the _AWS_ endpoint type to support _Assume Role_ credentials.
 These fields, although marked optional, are unfortunately treated as required in TFS 2015 editions.

 ## User Guide